 Ailsa’s travel theme this week is Soft (check out other bloggers’ photos here).
 This is chamisa, a high desert shrub that blankets miles of sandy acres at the foothills of the Sangre de Cristo Mountains in Colorado, where I live.
 Colorado fans and plant enthusiasts, check out this nice summary of our area’s “woody weeds,” authored by the biologist Susan J. Tweit.

 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
 Jake’s Sunday Post this week is From a Distance: share a view in which the subject is a long distance from the camera.
-Check out everyone’s interpretations of the challenge here.
+Unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.
 Look very closely and you will see Terry on top of the mound, waving back at me!
-This is a very desolate area in Utah […]
+This is […]

 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
-Jake’s Sunday Post this week is Splendid (check out everyone’s interpretations of the challenge here).
+Jake’s Sunday Post this week is Splendid; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.

 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
-Jake’s Sunday Post this week is Silence (check out everyone’s interpretations of the challenge here).
+Jake’s Sunday Post this week is Silence; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.

 Back in the summer of 1998, we were on yet another road trip to Utah when we decided to take a detour and investigate a possibly interesting dot on the road map outside of Cortez, Colorado: Lowry Pueblo.
 This area of the state is home to many Native American archeological sites, including the world-famous Mesa Verde, and it now enjoys a Canyons of the Ancients National Monument designation.
 This is Anasazi country (but please note that the preferred name is […]